Akin Gump trainee recruitment

 The Legal Cheek View

-US heavyweight Akin (it ditched the ‘Gump’ as part of a rebrand in spring 2023) promises trainees the killer combination of big bucks and top-notch work.
-The firm’s London NQ rate sits at a staggering $215,000 – roughly £179,000 based on the firm’s conversion rate — and its trainees praise the quality of the work and the level of responsibility they are given.
-“Most, if not all, of our deals have something new and interesting, which makes them unique or which requires a bit more thought – so definitely not cookie cutter”.
-Even as a trainee, “if you express an interest” and “are a safe pair of hands you can get involved in anything,” one tells us.
-We “are expected to run with work streams often and keep seniors updated” which “can be very rewarding and means trainees have the chance to thrive”.
+US heavyweight Akin (it ditched the ‘Gump’ as part of a rebrand just last year) promises trainees the killer combination of big bucks and top-notch work.
+The firm’s London NQ rate sits at a staggering $225,000 — roughly £172,000 — and its trainees praise the quality of the work and the level of responsibility they are given.
+“Most, if not all, of our deals have something new and interesting, which makes them unique or which requires a bit more thought — so definitely not cookie cutter”.
+Even as a trainee, “if you express an interest” and “are a safe pair of hands you can get involved in anything,” one spy tells us.

 Continue reading

-Stateside, Akin is well-known for its political lobbying practice, including partner Melissa Laurenza who previously represented and later was compelled to testify against former Trump campaign adviser Paul Manafort, in the Special Counsel investigation, into alleged Russian government efforts to interfere in the 2016 presidential election.
+Stateside, Akin is well-known for its political lobbying practice.
+One notably partner across the pond is Melissa Laurenza, who represented and later was compelled to testify against former Trump campaign adviser Paul Manafort in the Special Counsel investigation into alleged Russian government efforts to interfere in the 2016 presidential election.

 This positivity is shared by many of the trainees.
 As one rookie summarised: “The staff at Akin are excellent.
 It is the best working environment I have been a part of and the trainees have become good friends.
 It is easy to ask fellow juniors for work when something gets very busy, and seniors are very accommodating and realistic with deadlines during the busier periods too.”
 Another source shares that trainees usually take lunch and coffee breaks together and “there is always someone to go to if you have a problem”.

-When it comes to legal tech, trainees seem, on the whole, fairly happy with the firm’s efforts.
+When it comes to legal tech, trainees seem — on the whole — fairly happy with the firm’s efforts.
 Problems are apparently “incredibly rare” and “any issues are dealt with at lightning speed” by the IT team.
 Another tells us this: “There is an account/app for everything you would need.
 The IT assistance at the firm seems to be very well-funded as you never have to wait more than a couple of minutes before someone responds to an issue or query.
 The research facilities are very good and some of the proof-reading software and document services afforded are very useful and well-utilised.”
-A further rookie says “great flexibility in working from home and have been provided with all the equipment we need to do so”.
+Rookie say they have “great flexibility in working from home and have been provided with all the equipment we need to do so”.

-Akin is housed in London’s bustling Spitalfields Market, in a swish office block also occupied by Allen & Overy.
+Akin is currently housed in London’s bustling Spitalfields Market, in a swish office block also occupied by A&O Shearman.
 The Akin section apparently boasts a “really nice” eight floor where the corporate team is based but the third floor, home to restructuring and finance, is said to be “not very nice”.
 There is a “lovely canteen” and “enormous roof terrace” as well as plenty of social areas and breakout spaces.
+Those on the floor three need not worry, however, as Akin is set to move in 2026 — the London branch has decided to up sticks and move to 155 Bishopsgate, just a stone’s throw from Freshfields’ swanky digs.
+During this time, the firm’s top brass is also set to change, with Kim Koopersmith ending her decade-long tenure in 2025.
+Abid Qureshi and Daniel Walsh will take over as co-chairs.

 And of course, other than the sky-high pay and eye-watering bonuses on offer, there are always the perks to help offset the longer hours.
-Mental health services on-site, gym reimbursement schemes, mortgage advice and corporate retreats.
-Some trainees have been invited on “amazing away days at lovely hotels” and “Happy Hour drinks on the terrace” is always a big hit.
-In 2023 the firm also hosted “afternoon tea for the Coronation” and “strawberries and cream for Wimbledon”.
-It’s all a long way from the firm’s origins specialising in criminal law, having been founded by two FBI agents.
+Mental health services on-site, gym reimbursement schemes, mortgage advice and corporate retreats are just some of the goodies on offer here.
+Some trainees have also been invited on “amazing away days at lovely hotels”, and “happy hour drinks on the terrace” is always a big hit.
+It’s all a long way from the firm’s origins specialising in criminal law, having been founded by two FBI agents!

 Insider Scorecard